Grey Owl: First years in Canada (1906–1915)

 In the summers of 1910 and 1911, Belaney worked as a guide at Camp Keewaydin, an American boys’ camp on Lake Temagami.
 On August 23, 1910, he and Angele Egwuna were married on Bear Island in a Christian ceremony.
 In spring 1911 their daughter Agnes was born.

-Little is known of Belaney's life in the winter of 1911–1912.
-He next surfaces, alone, in the summer of 1912 in Biscotasing.
-He worked in the surrounding area as a forest ranger during the summers of 1912–1914 and spent the winters in the bush on the trapline.
-In Bisco, Belaney began a relationship with Marie Girard, a Metis woman who worked as a maid in the boarding-house where he stayed.
+In the summer of 1912, he moved to Biscotasing, where he worked in the surrounding area as a forest ranger during the summers of 1912–1914 and spent the winters in the bush on the trapline.
+In Bisco, Belaney began a relationship with Marie Girard, a Métis woman who worked as a maid in the boarding-house where he stayed.
 At his invitation she joined him on his trapline during the winter of 1913–1914.

-There is no record of Belaney's life in the winter of 1914–1915.
 In June, 1915, he sailed for England with the Canadian Army.
 Marie Girard died of tuberculosis in the fall of 1915, shortly after giving birth to their son, John Jero.

 In his first years in Canada, Belaney had established himself as a backcountry woodsman, with a keen appreciation of the wilderness.
 At some point he also began to develop the fiction of having been born in Mexico to a Scottish man and an Apache woman.
 His debut as husband and father had not been a success: "Archie kept falling deeper and deeper into personal problems of his own making, going from one crisis to another."